HrodeDotFr/gulp-obfuscate-selectors/README.md

 }
 ```

-`css` and `html` are built in.
+`css`, `html` and `js` are built in.
 Additional processors referenced will be injected where needed so it is important to ensure all are installed.
 Processors are used like this:

 ```js
 processor(file, classLibrary, idLibrary)